When Shark Tank first aired, I fell in love with the show.

 What if you want an actual assistant?
 There are places you can go online to find a virtual assistant.

-My first recommendation is to look in your social network for folks who may already be virtual assistants.
+My best recommendation is to look in your social network for folks who may already be virtual assistants.
 You might have some friends, or friends of friends, who wouldn't mind picking up a few hours of work each week doing online tasks.
 This will rely on a little legwork on your part, which includes vetting them, but it's often the quickest way to find a virtual assistant.

 Alternatively, you can sign up for a site like Upwork to find freelancers for task-based work.
 With Upwork, you have to submit a request, work through the bids, and find someone.
 If you're willing to wade through some names, it's a great way to find support.
-If you want something faster and simpler, Fin is better.